Haven’t Read a Play since High School?

 one in a thousand

-There are so many reasons, from simple unawareness (“Who reads plays?”) and “Plays are written for the stage!” to our cultural disdain for the wholly human art of Theatre itself—all examined and debunked by CR/I and countered by as many more profound and startling arguments in favor.
-(See Why Read Plays?)
+All these reasons are examined and debunked by CR/I and countered by just as many more profound and startling arguments in Why Read Plays?)

 is Good for the